GMLC-TDC/HELICS/docs/user-guide/logging.md

 ## Log Files

 It is possible to specify a log file to use on a core.
-This can be specified through the coreinitstring `--logfile logfile.txt`
+This can be specified through the coreinit string `--logfile logfile.txt`

 or on a core object